 Providers are allowed to submit paper claims.
 Beneficiaries may also submit a request for reimbursement for scenarios regarding retrospective eligibility only.
+The member must have requested reimbursement with the MCO within 30 calendar days from the date on the welcome letter.

 All paper claims must be submitted using the UCF.
 Please mail to:

-Magellan Rx Claims, Attn: LA MCO Paper Claims Department 11013 W. Broad St., Suite 500 Glen Allen, VA 23060
+Prime Rx Claims, Attn: LA MCO Paper Claims Department 11013 W. Broad St., Suite 500 Glen Allen, VA 23060